MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/connect-dynamics-365-instance-using-unified-service-desk-client.md

 <a name="Signin"></a>
 ## Sign in to Unified Service Desk

-If you want to configure the sign-in experience, such as by pre-populating values in the sign-in dialog box or automatically signing in users without displaying the sign-in dialog box, go to [Configure sign-in information](../../unified-service-desk/admin/connect-dynamics-365-instance-using-unified-service-desk-client.md#ConfigureSignIn).
+If you want to configure the sign-in experience, such as by pre-populating values in the sign-in dialog or automatically signing in users without displaying the sign-in dialog, go to [Configure sign-in information](../../unified-service-desk/admin/connect-dynamics-365-instance-using-unified-service-desk-client.md#ConfigureSignIn).

 1. Start the [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] client by double-clicking the application shortcut on your desktop.

-2. In the [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] sign-in dialog box, provide authentication details to connect to your Dataverse server.
+2. In the [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] sign-in dialog, provide authentication details to connect to your Dataverse server.

    ![Unified Service Desk client sign-in screen.](../../unified-service-desk/media/usd-login.PNG "Unified Service Desk client sign-in screen")

    - For Dataverse, select **Microsoft 365**.

-   - For Dynamics 365 Customer Engagement (on-premises) deployments, select **On-premises**, and then choose from the following **Authentication Sources**:
+   - For Dynamics 365 Customer Engagement (on-premises) deployments, select **On-premises**, and then select from the following **Authentication Sources**:

      - **Active Directory**.
-Choose this authentication source if you're connecting to Customer Engagement (on-premises) internally through your network and don't connect to Dataverse through the internet.
+Select this authentication source if you're connecting to Customer Engagement (on-premises) internally through your network and don't connect to Dataverse through the internet.

      - **Internet-facing Deployment (IFD)**.
-Choose this authentication source if you're connecting to Customer Engagement (on-premises) through the internet.
+Select this authentication source if you're connecting to Customer Engagement (on-premises) through the internet.

      - **OAuth**.
-Choose this authentication source if you're connecting to Customer Engagement (on-premises) by using a security token service (STS)&mdash;other than [!INCLUDE[pn_Windows_Server](../../includes/pn-windows-server.md)]&mdash;that supports the OAuth open framework.
+Select this authentication source if you're connecting to Customer Engagement (on-premises) by using a security token service (STS)&mdash;other than [!INCLUDE[pn_Windows_Server](../../includes/pn-windows-server.md)]&mdash;that supports the OAuth open framework.

    - If you have multiple organizations and want to select the organization where [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] is deployed, select the **Display list of available organizations** check box, and then select **Login**.